SIDEMOUNT CAVE Diver

 WHY TAKE THIS COURSE?

-The GUE Cave Sidemount provides an opportunity for experienced GUE Cave 2 divers to familiarize themselves with side mount equipment configuration.
+The GUE Sidemount Cave Diver course provides an opportunity for experienced GUE Cave 2 divers to familiarize themselves with side mount equipment configuration.
 A sidemount configuration provides an opportunity to experience, enjoy and explore areas that are too small for the standard GUE backmount configuration.

 This class helps divers to develop a specific skill set and knowledge base to safely plan and execute dives in small and/or restrictive passages